Sunday, December 6, 2009

 The wreath was just one of a few Christmas decorations that never made it back into the box that January.

-That January, my life stopped in its tracks.
+The January that my life stopped in its tracks.

 And because of that, I couldn’t take the wreath down.
 I just couldn’t.

-In some odd way, quite hard to explain, I felt like the wreath was a part of what defined my life before, before my life changed that cold and bitter day.
+The wreath was a part of what defined my life before, before my life changed that cold and bitter day.
 Looking at the wreath reminded me of what I had lost and the pain that I still felt.
+Taking it down would somehow signify that life was normal again - except it wasn’t.
+And I didn't want to pretend that it was.

-A heaviness was lifted from my heart that afternoon, as I took the lifeless wreath down from its hanger on the front door.
+Heaviness was lifted from my heart that afternoon, as I took the lifeless wreath down from its hanger on the front door.
 The wreath had served its purpose.
 A symbol of pain and suffering no longer, I tossed it into the trash, held the match close enough for the flame to set it afire and watched it disappear.

-As I hung the new wreath on the front door, I stood back and marveled at its beauty.
+As I hung the new Christmas wreath on the front door, I stood back and marveled at its beauty.
 Its freshness indeed signified a fresh start, a new beginning.

 Thursday, November 5, 2009